Start a Polar Bear Club at your child’s school this winter

 If we compare the weather we ventured out in as kids with what our children are permitted to experience, the conclusion for most will be that the approach to weather was far more lackadaisical when we were children.

-Kids kept inside on days deemed “too rainy” on the west (aka “wet”) coast were non-existent throughout my elementary school years, now it’s a thing.
+Throughout my elementary-school years, kids were never kept inside on days deemed “too rainy” on the west (aka “wet”) coast.
+Now, it’s a thing.
 Northerners and Prairie kids kept inside because of wind chill?
 Windchill is a relatively new concept that has evolved frequently over the last century, with the most recent index being adopted by Environment Canada in 2001.

 There used to be an expectation that all school children dress appropriately for the weather.
 While the expectation may be stated it is no longer enforced.
-Perhaps it is the fact that outdoor gear can be costly.
-Or that too many children are being privately shuttled from the warmth of their house straight into school.
+Perhaps it’s the fact that outdoor gear can be costly, or that too many children are being privately shuttled from the warmth of their house straight into school.

-We know that fewer children are walking or biking to school these days, modes that force them to dress for the weather.
-There are also parents that phone schools and lambaste administration for permitting or even “forcing” their children outside in “such conditions.”
+We know that fewer children are walking or biking to school these days, modes of transportation that force them to dress for the weather.
+Some parents even phone schools and lambaste administration for permitting or even “forcing” their children outside in cold weather.

 There is a way around this cultural shift, though.
 Read on.